TreasaRose/MoMA_analysis_project/README.md

 20. Determine Which Regions Exceeded Their Targets
 21. Generate a List of Consecutive Orders for Each Customer
 22. Calculate Monthly Sales Trends for the Top Regions
-23. Get the Closest ZIP Code for Each Factory
-24. Identify Orders That Miss Sales Targets by Division and Region
+23. Identify Orders That Miss Sales Targets by Division and Region
-25. Find the Most Profitable Product by Factory and Division
+24. Find the Most Profitable Product by Factory and Division